-Afternoons at TSP are devoted to sports, the arts, travel excursions, outdoor adventures, and other activities.
+Afternoons at HSP are devoted to sports, the arts, outdoor adventures, and other activities.
 Go windsurfing, paddleboarding, sailing, or swimming on the Italian lakes; play tennis, soccer, basketball, or volleyball; or improve your fitness and flexibility with yoga or Pilates.
 Dance, drama, film production, and musical theater options are also available and culminate with performances during the Summer Arts Festival.

 The memories that TASIS leaves in my life keep me coming back year after year.
 It's such an experience to come here every summer.
 Every time I come here I leave with bright emotions in my soul.
 I come back and the memories hit me.
 This is my family now.

-One of the most important aspects of TSP is friendship, and global friendships help us become global citizens.
-Where else can you meet people from more than 60 countries who quickly become a second family?
-TSP challenges you to grow into the best version of yourself.
+One of the most important aspects of HSP is friendship, and global friendships help us become global citizens.
+Where else can students meet peers from more than 60 countries who quickly become a second family?

 Climb up a mountain and take a zip-line down.
 Jump off a rock while canyoning.
 Pose with a peacock in a garden on Lago Maggiore.
 Watch an opera in Verona’s Roman amphitheater.
 Taste fresh cheese and olive oil in Tuscany.
 MSP offers travel experiences that open your mind and broaden your world.

-Two afternoons a week, MSP students have a Sports track.
-Options include archery, tennis, windsurfing, climbing, waterskiing, volleyball, and more, ensuring that students spend time exercising and learning to stretch themselves physically.
+During afternoons, MSP students have a Sports track.
+Options may include archery, tennis, windsurfing, climbing, waterskiing, volleyball, and more, ensuring that students spend time exercising and being active.

 Those looking to take their athletic skills to the next level can join an MSP Sports Club.
-Students can train with professional soccer coaches from the renowned AC Milan Club in the Milan Academy Scuola Calcio, work with first-rate basketball coaches in the Olimpia Milano Basketball Club, refine their tennis skills, or hone their golf games.
+Students can train with professional soccer coaches from the renowned AC Milan Club in the Milan Academy Scuola Calcio, refine their tennis skills, hone their golf games, or go horseback riding in the mountains.
 Participation is at an extra cost.

 Meet new friends from around the globe while exploring some of the most beautiful and exciting areas in Europe, challenging yourself physically, and expanding your horizons in the classroom.
 MSP will broaden your world.